Skip to main content

 • Custom registration type marked as a day off

-ℹ️ A full day of absence is deducted from the Work hours and the actual working hours for that day become 0 hours.
+A full absence day is deducted from the official working time (standard hours), and the actual working hours for that day become 0 hours.

-ℹ️ A half day of absence is deducted from the Work hours, and the actual working hours for that day become half of the standard time.
+A half absence day is deducted from the official working time (standard hours), and the actual working hours for that day become half of the standard hours.

 Absence hours